-- Financial aid award years are comprised of fifty (50) weeks of enrollment, which may be completed consecutively or not. - Students must successfully complete thirty (30) credit hours and at least fifty (50) weeks of enrollment before advancing to a new academic year.
+- Financial aid award years are comprised of forty-eight (48) weeks of enrollment for programs with 8-week course sessions and fifty (50) weeks of enrollment for programs with 5-week course sessions.
+The weeks of enrollment may be completed consecutively or not. - Students must successfully complete thirty (30) credit hours during the financial aid award year before advancing to a new academic year.